 • Not the best user experience : PropellerAds can be of poor quality and their popups can be intrusive and annoying for users.

-• No auction header: The header auction gives publishers the ability to offer ad space to many advertisers to bid on for higher fees.
+• No header bid Header bidding gives publishers the ability to offer ad space to multiple advertisers, who can then bid on it to obtain higher fees.
 PropellerAds does not use header bidding, which may result in lower fees.

 Infolinks was founded in 2016 and aims to help publishers find international advertisers.
-According to Infolinks, it's the third-largest publisher marketplace in the world, which makes it a pretty formidable blog advertising network, although it's relatively new to the industry.
+According to Infolinks, it is the third largest publisher marketplace in the world, making it a pretty formidable blog advertising network, despite being relatively new to the industry.

-To sign up for the Infolinks blog advertising network, select the "publisher" tab and click on the "sign up for free" button.
-From there, you can choose to sign up with Facebook or email:
+To sign up for the Infolinks blog advertising network, select the "Publisher" tab and click the "Sign up for free" button.
+From there, you can choose to sign up with Facebook or by email.

-To sign up for the Infolinks blog advertising network, select the "publisher" tab and click on the "sign up for free" button.
-From there, you can choose to sign up with Facebook or email:
+To sign up for the Infolinks blog advertising network, select the "Publisher" tab and click the "Sign up for free" button.
+From there, you can choose to sign up with Facebook or by email.

 Infolinks works with all publishers, from small to large sites, and has no minimum threshold for page views or visitors.
-The reasons why your blog may not be approved are if it includes content that matches any of these criteria:
+The reasons your blog might not be approved include: if it includes content that meets any of these criteria:

 • Violent images or messages